eelcocramer/node-bluetooth-serial-port/README.md

 ## New in this release

-* Fixes compilation problem on Windows
+* Improvements and API changes of the experimental RFCOMM server socket (Linux only)
-* Adds experimental RFCOMM server socket (Linux only)
+* No changes in the client

 ## Pre-requests on Linux